As engineers and manufacturers; we love to measure things, right?

 But we will admit; while digital campaign data does make life easier, there are so many tracking programs to choose from that it’s easy to get overwhelmed and into the weeds.

-So here are our top five choices to start some basic results-tracking, and to hopefully make your life as a marketer just a little easier.
+Here are our top five choices to start some basic results-tracking in marketing, and to hopefully make your life as a marketer just a little easier.

 1. GOOGLE ANALYTICS